Jai-Verma-04/Alarm-clock/README.md

 # What the program does
 Takes input string from a user.
-Encode or decode the string (as selected by the user) For encoding and decoding the string the user needs to provide a value at the time of doing the operation.
+Encode or decode the string (as selected by the user).
+For encoding and decoding the string the user needs to provide a value at the time of doing the operation.
 This value is called 'decode value' while decoding the string and 'encode value' while encoding the string..
 If you encypted a string with a specific encode value, remember that value to decode the string to its initial string..